 - The HISTORIAN (optional) shall be by the Chairman.
 The historian shall compile and maintain records reflecting the history of the Republican Party of Texas.

 ARTICLE VII – COMMITTEES

 Section 1.
 Committee Members.

-When not specified in these Bylaws, both the number of and the appointing of committee members shall be established by the Chairman, subject to confirmation by the SREC, or the committee members shall be selected by a method as directed by the SREC, and shall be persons affiliated with the Party and when specified, they shall be members of the SREC.
+Committee members shall be nominated by the Chairman subject to confirmation by the SREC or the committee members shall be selected by a method as directed by the SREC.
+Members shall be affiliated with the Party.

 Section 2.
 Committee Chairmen.